Skip to Content

 • Pumpkin is one of the best-known sources of beta carotene, which is a powerful antioxidant that gives orange vegetables and fruits their vibrant color.
 Beta carotene is converted into vitamin A when consumed.

-• Pumpkin is also good for the heart.
-The fiber, potassium, and vitamin C content in pumpkin all support heart health.
+• Pumpkin is also considered to be good for the heart, due to the fiber, potassium, and vitamin C content in pumpkin.

 • Pumpkins are a fantastic source of fiber, and fiber slows the rate of sugar absorption into the blood, promotes regular bowel movements and smooths digestion.